saketrocks2/udemy/README.md

 Data Visualization: The script uses Matplotlib to create visualizations for better insights into the dataset.

 Acknowledgments
-The dataset used in this analysis is sourced from Udemy (provide link or citation if available).
+The dataset used in this analysis is sourced from Udemy (https://www.kaggle.com/datasets/andrewmvd/udemy-courses/data).
-Inspiration for this analysis may come from various online data science communities and forums.
 Feel free to fork, modify, and adapt this script for your own projects.
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 Happy coding!